RonIovine/bitBanger/README.md

 <a name="building"></a>
 ### Building
-To build the demo program, from this directory run one of the following commands:
+To build the demo program, from this directory run one of the following build commands then run the executable 'driver' at the command line and follow the prompts

 Validate all register offsets, bitfield specifications, and value ranges, and let system determine endianess, this is the recommended compile option,